MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 #### Define and initialize `Result[]` array

-Before even allocating qubits (for example, before the `use` statement), we declare and bind this length-3 array (one `Result` for each qubit):
+Before even allocating qubits (for example, before the `use` statement), declare and bind this length-3 array (one `Result` for each qubit):

 ```qsharp
         mutable resultArray = new Result[3];